 If you agree, please contact your legislator.

 Mr. Smith is the Publisher of The Conservative Reader, and is a co-founder of Valley Evangelical Free Church in West Des Moines, Iowa.
-He is Owner of Ambrosia Web Technology and is also a Systems Architect for Wells Fargo.
+He is Owner of Ambrosia Web Technology and is a Technology Relationship Manager and VP for Wells Fargo.
 Art holds a degree in Computer Science from Drake University in Des Moines, Iowa.
 Art's views are purely his own and do not necessarily reflect the views of Wells Fargo.

 Sorry, comments for this entry are closed at this time.